groundh0g/leanpub-jekyll/archive.md

 ---
-page: page
+layout: page
-title: Book-in-Progress
+title:
 ---

-Welcome to the website for my book-in-progress.
-The most recent blog posts are listed below.
-To see a list of all blog posts, please see [The Archive](archive.html).

-<div class="parallax-window" style="min-height:200px;" data-parallax="scroll" data-image-src='{{ "/assets/images/book-single-scroll.jpg" | relative_url }}'></div><br/>
+This is the archive for the blog posts.

 <hr/>